rjurney/weakly_supervised_learning_code/README.md

 ```

 ## Jupyter Notebooks

+*Note: Jupyter Notebooks and all other code should be run from this directory.
+All paths are relevant to this directory.*

 Each chapter directory has one or more Jupyter Notebooks containing the complete text of the book and its examples for you to follow along with.